China, Japan seek warmer ties against backdrop of U.S. trade friction

-TOKYO (Reuters) - Japan’s prime minister travels to Beijing on Thursday for his first formal bilateral summit with Chinese leaders in seven years as the Asian rivals seek to build on a thaw in ties against a backdrop of trade friction with Washington.
+TOKYO (Reuters) - Japan’s prime minister arrived in Beijing on Thursday for his first formal bilateral summit with Chinese leaders in seven years as the Asian rivals seek to build on a thaw in ties against a backdrop of trade friction with the United States.

+Near Beijing’s Tiananmen Square, flags of both countries lined Changan Avenue, a thoroughfare that cuts through the heart of the capital.

+Abe’s three-day visit is expected to carve out new scope for cooperation between Asia’s two biggest economies.
+It is also expected to promote trust, which has been fragile at times since they restored diplomatic relations in 1972.

-China has stepped up its outreach to Japan and others as it has locked horns over trade with the United States.
+In the past year, China has stepped up its outreach to Japan and others as it locked horns over trade with the United States.

-Japan, worried about China’s growing naval power, is keen for smooth economic ties with its biggest trading partner.
-It must manage that rapprochement without upsetting its key security ally, the United States, with which it has trade problems of its own.
+While Japan, worried about China’s growing naval power, is keen for closer economic ties with its biggest trading partner, it must manage that rapprochement without upsetting its key security ally, the United States, with which it has trade problems of its own.

 Prime Minister Shinzo Abe, who returned to power in 2012 when Sino-Japanese ties were in tatters due to a feud over East China Sea islands, has met Chinese President Xi Jinping many times since their first chilly conversation in 2014 on the sidelines of a regional summit in Beijing.